Although an art museum, the Albertina also offers a behind-the-scenes look at the lifestyle of the 19th-century

 History of the Albertina

 The Albertina began life as the Tarouca Palace in the early 1740s, then became a formal Habsburg residence in the 1790s; the Emperor made a present of it to his son-in-law and daughter (Duke Albert of Saxe-Teschen and Archduchess Marie Christine).
 Certainly beats a spa voucher and a bottle of wine.

 Albert and his art collection provided the basis for both the name of today’s institution and what we see in the galleries.

-Various inheritances saw the palace pass to Archduke Carl, Archduke Albrecht, and Archduke Friedrich (yes, there are a lot of Archdukes in Austrian history).
+Various inheritances then saw the palace pass to Archduke Carl, Archduke Albrecht, and Archduke Friedrich (yes, there are a lot of Archdukes in Austrian history).

 All these owners did their bit to extend or refurbish the building.
 The Republic of Austria eventually took over in 1919, after the monarchy ended.

-If some rooms look almost like new, it’s because they are.
+If some bits look almost like new, it’s because they are.
 Blame WWII bombs, which destroyed extensive parts of the property.
 So what you see is a mix of original and restored (but historically accurate) rooms and furnishings.

 As part of the renovation project, the Albertina brought (or bought) back the original furniture, including many early 19th-century pieces from Danhauser – a forerunner of today’s department store.

 The self-guided tour takes you through bedrooms and ballrooms, studies and Spanish apartments, and much more, offering insights into royal life away from the twin pillars of Vienna’s Habsburg tourism: Empress Maria Theresa (and husband Franz) and Emperor Franz Joseph (and wife Elisabeth).

-Excellent information displays in both German and English give you an understanding of the contents and historical context of each room, plus background on associated personalities (like the Archdukes).
+Excellent information displays in both German and English give you an understanding of the contents and historical context of each room, plus background on associated personalities (like those Archdukes).

 The highlights for me were: